IU – ‘LILAC’ review: a near-perfect, wide-ranging pop gem from K-pop’s darling | NME

 ‘LILAC’ comes to a close with ‘Epilogue’, a swaying slow-burning number that recalls the vintage stylings of her 2013 album ‘Modern Times’.
 “Was it good to know me? / Was it good to love me?” she wonders.
 “Are the old songs I would sing for us still comforting?”
 The song, which she has dedicated to her fans, is also an apt closer that brings her roaring 20s to a bittersweet conclusion.

-Nearly 13 years into her career and there’s no one in the K-pop scene who does it like IU or can match her level of artistic authenticity.
+Nearly 13 years into her career, there’s no one in the K-pop scene who does it quite like IU or can match her level of artistic authenticity.
 Whether she’s churning out minimalistic gems or arena-sized anthems, IU has always been a force to be reckoned with.
 She’s a talented singer, songwriter and producer (as well as dancer, as the visuals for ‘LILAC’ confirm).
-If this is what the K-pop star can already do in her 20s, then imagine what else she can bring to the table when she eventually greets a new decade.
+If this is what the K-pop star can do in her 20s, imagine what else she can bring to the table when she eventually greets a new decade.

 Details